 This hearing gives claimants a chance to argue their cases in person before the ALJ, who will take a totally fresh look at their case.
-The ALJ often uses a vocational expert to help evaluate a claim for benefits.
-Since an ALJ hearing often involves complex medical reports and the testimony of medical and vocational experts, a SSDI appeals lawyer in Alpharetta will be instrumental in a positive outcome.
+The ALJ often uses a vocational expert to help evaluate a claimant’s ability to perform any past relevant work and/or other jobs that exist in the national economy they could perform with hypothetical limitations.
+Since an ALJ hearing often involves complex medical reports and the testimony of medical and vocational experts, an SSDI appeals lawyer in Alpharetta will be instrumental in a positive outcome.

 If the ALJ hearing still results in a denial, claimants can turn to the Appeals Council, which is the final administrative avenue of appeal.
 The Appeals Council would only consider an appeal, if there was a flaw in the ALJ’s decision.
 This level of appeal is also a prerequisite to further pursuing an SSDI claim in federal court.

 Once claimants have exhausted all administrative appeals through the SSA, including the request for reconsideration, ALJ hearing, and Appeals Council, their only remaining option is to file a civil suit in U.S. District Court.
 The filing of a civil suit in federal court must occur within 60 days of receiving the denial letter from the Appeals Council.